lcarnevale/lcarnevale.github.io/_pages/research.md

 ## Research
 My research interests fall in two macro-areas of computer science and engineering:
-- infrastructure and architecture for distributed systems
+- infrastructures and architectures for distributed systems
 - algorithms and optimization

 Focuses I have interested on are: